counterfactual/monorepo/packages/specs/source/app-definition.md

 - An encoding type of `tuple(uint8[9] board, address playerX, address playerO)`
 - Sends `playerX` the maximimum amount if X won, or `playerO` if O won, or splits the amount in half if a draw

 There is, of course, an important difference in the example of a Tic-Tac-Toe game though.
-That difference is that in the Tic-Tac-Toe game, the final resolution of the state of the application is not always defined based on the current state of the application.
-In the payment channel example, if one user were to become unresponsive it is is easy to see how the resolution would play out; Alice would receive `aBal` and Bob would receive `bBal`.
-In Tic-Tac-Toe, however, if the game is not finished yet, there are some moves left to be made to reach a "terminal" state which can then be resolved: X having won, O having won, or a draw to be specific.
+That difference is that in the Tic-Tac-Toe game, the final resolution of the state of the application is not always defined given only the current state of the application.
+In the payment channel example, if one user were to become unresponsive it is easy to see how the resolution would play out; Alice would receive `aBal` and Bob would receive `bBal`.
+In Tic-Tac-Toe, however, if the game is not finished yet, there are some moves left to be made to reach a "terminal" state which can then be resolved.
+Terminal states comprise those in which X wins, O wins, or there is a draw.

 To express this important difference we introduce some additional functionality that can be implemented for a state channels based application: